mdriscollic/docs/content/en/docs/Bulk Edit/_index.md

 ---
 title: "Bulk Edit"
 linkTitle: "Bulk Edit"
-date: 2025-02-20
+date: 2025-03-11
 weight: 550
 ---

 **This section of the documentation contains links to external sites.
 Please be advised that these external sites are not maintained by the FOLIO Documentation Group and may not be aligned with a different FOLIO release.**

 The Bulk Edit app allows a user to apply changes to multiple Inventory or User records simultaneously.
+A maximum of 100,000 records is allowed for bulk edit.

 ## Permissions